AY2526S1-CS2103T-F08b-3/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 No valid prefixes or empty values (e.g. `n/ `, `sbj/ `).
     * 2a1.
 ConnectEd shows corresponding error message.

         Use case ends.

 * 2b.
 Invalid role.
     * 2b1.
 ConnectEd shows corresponding error message.

-      Use case ends
+        Use case ends.

 * 2c.
 Invalid or malformed values (e.g. `p/250`, `l/7-2`, invalid subject).
     * 2c1.
 ConnectEd shows the corresponding validation message.

         Use case ends.

 * 3a.
 No persons match the filters.
     * 3a1.
 ConnectEd shows "No persons match your search."

         Use case ends.

 * 3b.
 Empty list
   * 3b1.
 ConnectEd shows "List is empty, there is no persons to find."

       Use case ends.

 ---